chenzouzou/PNAGAT/README.md

 # PNAGAT
-PNAGAT is a graph network model for miRNA-disease prediction
+PNAGAT is a graph network model for MDA prediction task